dxmv/fitness_app/server/README.md

   - [x] Initialize routine with the days of the week
   - [x] Fix add routine workout
   - [ ] Remove routine workout
-  - [ ] Route to make the routine active/de-active
+  - [x] Route to make the routine active/de-active
+  - [ ] Field that tracks if the routine is active (boolean)

 - [x] Completed workout: